Introduction to solar watches

 So, don’t judge whether or not you want to buy a solar watch in 2020 off the back of that dusty, clunky one you might have in a cupboard somewhere.
 It’s apples and oranges.

-Solar watch tech doesn’t just rely on direct sunlight
+Solar watches don’t just rely on direct sunlight

 Despite the name, solar-powered watches can get a charge from more than just direct sunlight.
 You can charge one with artificial light, too!
 So today’s solar-powered watches are going to be a lot more reliable than their predecessors, thanks to the evolution of the source of their charge.

-It’s almost impossible that you’ll be shielded from the sun long enough for your solar-powered watch to die.
-Knowing that you can utilise artificial light means you’re probably always going to be near a source of energy for a quick boost.
+Solar watches are unlikely to die on you, too.
+You can often utilize artificial light means you’re probably always going to be near a source of energy for a quick boost.

 Constantly on charge

-One huge benefit to having a solar-powered watch is that they are constantly charging.
-This means the power reserve is only relied on in times of absolutely no light source.
+One huge benefit to having a solar-powered watch is that they are constantly changing.
 As mentioned, specific Eco-Drive models can last up to 8 years in no light.
-Which, unless you’re living in some dystopian post-apocalyptic underground bunker with no electricity, you watch won’t die.
+Which, unless you’re living in some dystopian post-apocalyptic underground bunker with no electricity, your watch won’t die.

 There are two things to remember about a watch that is constantly charging.
 Small and frequent recharges actually degrade the battery life, eventually.
 Your watch can only take so many recharges before the battery quality begins to deteriorate.

-Seiko, who make some excellent solar watches, recommend a battery replacement once every decade.
+Seiko, who make some excellent solar watches, recommends a battery replacement once every decade.
 Not too much to ask, is it?

-This means you watch can perform for more than this ten year period.
+This means your watch can perform for more than this ten-year period.
 An Eco-Drive comes with a replacement battery.
 Testing has shown that a Citizen battery can retain over 80% of its capacity over a 20 year lifetime.
-So this ten year figure is a minimum!
+So this ten-year figure is a minimum!

 Made by brands you can trust